rscode999/cnet/documentation/documentation.md

 There is no distinction between an input, hidden, or output layer.
 A layer's role depends on its position in the network.
 The first layer is the input.
 The last layer is the output.

 Each layer has a weight matrix and separate bias vector.
 They can be manually viewed or updated using getter and setter methods.
+Internally, all layers have activation functions.
+If an activation is not assigned, the layer's activation is the `IdentityActivation`, a placeholder that does nothing.

 ---